-Interior Dept. freezes science advisory boards
+Interior Dept. freezes work of advisory boards

 - The EPA also dismissed a group of scientists

-Washington (CNN)The Interior Department froze the work of more than 200 science advisory boards, committees and subcommittees last week, according to a department memo obtained by CNN.
+Washington (CNN)The Interior Department froze the work of more than 200 advisory boards, committees and subcommittees last week, according to a department memo obtained by CNN.

+An agency spokeswoman said about a third of those advisory boards are science-based.

 The memo, received by a member of one of the advisory panels, said the department was instituting the freeze to review "the charter and charge of each committee" and that the review required the groups' meetings be postponed until September at the earliest.